dogweather/forkful/content/en/clojure/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project means setting up a fresh programming environment for your code.
-Programmers do it to kick off development with a clean slate and organize thoughts into tangible code.

 ## How to:
 To bootstrap a Clojure project, we'll use Leiningen, a popular build tool for Clojure:

 ``` Clojure